hyperledger/iroha-rfcs/008-sdk-versioning.md

 ## Semantic Versioning

-The SDKs will continue to follow semantic versioning with `MAJOR.MINOR.PATCH`.
-However, the meaning of each part will be related to the current delivery strategy of the Iroha 2 Core.
+The SDKs will continue to follow [semantic versioning](https://semver.org/) with `MAJOR.MINOR.PATCH`.

 - `MAJOR`: Incremented only when there are breaking changes in the SDK itself, regardless of Iroha Core's version.
 - `MINOR`: Incremented for backward-compatible features or enhancements in the SDK.